xzava/misspelling/README.md

 `damerau_levenshtein_distance` and `levenshtein_distance` are both super fast as they are jit compiled with `numba`

 The idea was to correct Speach to Text and OCR output.

+Makes a good fuzzy finder.

+Factors in keyboard layout to make physically close keys appear more often, simulating fat fingers.

 ## create_misspelling
 ```python